wotamann/vuetify-form-base/README.md

 ---

 The [Component Framework Vuetify 2.0](https://vuetifyjs.com/) styles your Form.
-The Controls have a clear design, but don't worry if you need more you can change your style in a lot of ways.
-For more details see section **Style with CSS**
+The Controls have a clear design, but don't worry if you need more you can change  Style and Layout in a lot of Ways.
+For more Details see Section **Style with CSS**

 #### Autogenerating Schema
 If you don't define a Schema, then **Vuetify-Form-Base** tries to generate a schema automatically.
 But this works only if the Model Values are of Type 'String','Number' or 'Bool'.